glensd/NewsAggregatorAPI/README.md

 - HTTP Client (for API requests)
 - Caching (for optimized performance)
 - Swagger/OpenAPI (for API documentation)

+## Requirements
+- PHP 8.0 or higher
+- Composer
+- Laravel 8 or higher
+- MySQL or any compatible database

 ## Installation
 1. Clone the repository: